Archie Manning faces family history

 For another, Manning is the chair of the National Football Foundation and the College Football Hall of Fame.
 To his well-developed sense of propriety, appearing to favor one conference over another is downright unseemly, like belching in church or not throwing the checkdown.

 Of course, Manning also understands that to ignore his family's ties to the SEC is to ignore the fusion of history and reality, of myth and memory, of what makes college football a family heirloom.
-There's a reason that four-year-olds in Manning's home state of Mississippi know the words to "Hotty Toddy."
+There's a reason that 4-year-olds in Manning's home state of Mississippi know the words to "Hotty Toddy."

 "I love the conference," Manning said on the phone the other day.
 "I cherish my time at Ole Miss.
 I cherish those four years.
 I've said publicly, and it's true, I've had a lot of wonderful things come my way.
 But personally, the greatest thing I ever accomplished was when I was named the starting quarterback at Ole Miss.
 That was my childhood dream, as it was thousands of kids in Mississippi.
 Every kid I knew wanted to be a quarterback at Ole Miss.
 They were such heroes in those days, Ole Miss quarterbacks.
 They were to me."